andersjanmyr/express-lab/README.md

 ### 4. Create a new route, `lib/routes/books.js`

 Also create the accompanying test, `test/routes/books-test.js`.
-The server should serve the list of books on `/books`.
+The server should serve the list of books on `/books`. *When new files are added, the watcher needs to be restarted*

 ### 5. Implement the test and the service for getting all books